smoshy314/lesson-19-graph-applications/index.md

 # First Problem Title

 **Informal Description**:
-As the newest volunteer for University of Delaware's electric bus program, you are given a graph representing the order of bus stops you must make depending on which charging station you start from, where each node represents a stop (including charging stations) and the edges represent the order in which you must make the stops which the edge connects.
-By applying a depth first search, create a topological sort of the graph to determine the sequence of stops you must make from every possible charging station.
+As the head of transportation for the University of Delaware, you have been tasked with installing several charging stations for UD's new electric bus program, which will provide a clean and efficient transportation system for students.
+However, due to certain power dependencies, the charging stations must be installed in a certain order to ensure all are functioning on the same grid.
+Determine a correct order of installation by performing a topological sort (through implementing a DFS) on the directed, acyclic graph of power stations.

 > **Formal Description**:
 >